wbailey/claws/README.md

 [![Build Status](https://secure.travis-ci.org/wbailey/claws.png?branch=master)](http://travis-ci.org/wbailey/claws)

-An example of its usage appears below:

-* It provides a text based interface of the status of your hosts like similar to the AWS web console:
+An example of its usage appears below.
+It provides a text based interface of the status of your hosts like similar to the AWS web console:

 ![Instances](http://i.imgur.com/VEC8V.png)

-* It gives you a choice of which host to connect to and invokes the proper ssh command:
+It gives you a choice of which host to connect to and invokes the proper ssh command:

 ![Connecting](http://i.imgur.com/b6ieS.png)